Second Home Insurance: Coverage for Your Vacation Home

 There’s something so beautiful about the view of the ocean.
 The salty-smell of sea spray, the rhythmic sound of the waves crashing into the shore and the unbeatable sight of the sunset make it a sought-after destination, especially for vacation homes.

 There’s a lot that vacation homes offer: a change of scenery, a chance to get away — even extra income in the case of rental properties.
 They also require a different type of home insurance coverage.

-Whether you have a vacation home or a rental property, live on the beach or in the mountains, this guide will walk you through how to get your second home insured so that you can enjoy that incredible view without a worry.
+Whether you have a vacation home or a rental property, live on the beach or in the mountains, this guide will walk you through how to get insurance for your second home so that you can enjoy that incredible view without worry.

 - Second home insurance is coverage for other properties separate from your primary residence.

-- Second home insurance typically covers the structure of your second estate and the contents inside.
+- Insurance for second homes typically cover the structure of your second estate and the contents inside.

 - Second home insurance policies tend to be more bounded and involve named perils.

 Second home insurance is coverage for properties separate from your primary residence.
 This could take the form of a condo you use as a rental property or a vacation home you escape to during the summer months.
 Because second home insurance covers residencies you don’t live in full time, which can increase threats like burglary, fires and other hazards, insurance for a second home is typically deemed “riskier” than insuring your main residence.
 You may also need additional coverage depending on your second home’s location, it’s contents, along with other factors.

 Can you insure two homes under the same insurance policy?